Erik-Serbicki/music-room/README.md

             return Response({}, status=status.HTTP_200_OK)
         return Response({}, status=status.HTTP_404_NOT_FOUND)
 ```

+The extra stuff I added that Tim does not have in the video is just in the edge case that there are two votes needed.
+Before, with just Tim's code, if the room needed exactly two votes to skip, a non-host user could skip by pressing the skip button twice (because of the len(votes) + 1).
+Now, in that if statement, it also checks to see if the user has already voted.

+Now, this case also has a bug, in that if the settings change to allow only one vote to skip, the user will not be able to skip at all, because since they already voted, the if statement will not work.
+You could add code to the room so that when the settings change, the backend looks to see if the votes already voted are the new number needed.

 The logic should work, but we want to actually be able to see the votes in the frontend.